 Food and Drink Policy

-- Food and drink are allowed in the rest of the library, but patrons should be mindful and respectful of library property and fellow patrons by avoiding spills/mess and keeping noise and odors to a minimum.
+- Food and drink—in permanent, spill-proof containers—are allowed in most areas of the library (see exception below).
+Please be mindful and respectful of library property and fellow patrons by avoiding spills/messes and keeping noise and odors to a minimum.

 Cell Phone Policy

 Located immediately to the left as patrons enter the Law Library, the Circulation/Reserve Desk is the place to go for many different items.
-Books are checked out and renewed here, audiovisual materials are requested here, professor reserve materials can be obtained here, and daily newspapers and the latest issues of law reviews and journals are available at this location.
-Interlibrary loan materials are picked up here, and study rooms are signed out here.
+Books are checked out and renewed here, audiovisual materials are requested here, professor reserve materials can be obtained here, and daily newspapers are available at this location.
+Interlibrary loan materials are picked up here and study rooms are signed out here.

 You can reach the Circulation/Reserve Desk at 617-573-8177.